vaunakiller/openmw-vr/README.md

 --------
 On windows, the fork builds with the same instructions as [building openmw](https://wiki.openmw.org/index.php?title=Development_Environment_Setup#MSVC_2017-2019).

 On linux, however, openmw does not package binaries for external dependencies.
-This fork is written against OSG version 3.6.5 and earlier versions may not work or even compile.
+OpenMW attempts to support commonly packaged versions, but this fork is written against OSG version 3.6.5 and earlier versions may not work or even compile.
 It may therefore be necessary to build your own version of OSG.
-For now, I advise building [my fork of OSG](https://github.com/madsbuvi/osg) that contain a stereo fix, without which the water shader may break.

 VR Controls
 ---------------------